mcdulltii/obfDetect/README.md

 ## Note:

-Due to the recursive nature of plotting a dominator tree of every found function within the binary, the flattening heuristic is omitted when the binary loaded has more than 50 functions.
+Due to the recursive nature of plotting a dominator tree of every found function within the binary, the implementation and runtime overhead is expensive.
+As such, the flattening heuristic is omitted when the binary loaded has more than 50 functions.
+Functions will be skipped if the ctree structure is too large to prevent crashes.

 ```Python
 MAX_FUNCTIONS = 50